Sitecore/help/en/pathanalyzer/pathanalyzer-help.md

 ### 1. Exploring the map {#scenario1}

-[Understanding the key visualization cues](#map-key) and data behind those cues is important to be able to read any map effectively and spot patterns.
+[Understanding the key visualization cues](#map-key) and data behind them is important to be able to read any map effectively and spot patterns.
 The features listed below are useful as you begin your path analysis, especially if it's your first time using the application and you are not sure where to start.

-[Reports feature](#reports), available from the Context Pane, helps quickly highlight paths in any given report category.
+[Reports feature](#reports), available from the Context Pane, helps to quickly highlight paths in any given report category.
 For example, if you'd like to see all paths that don't generate any [engagement value](#value), simply pick the "Paths without value" category and click through the top 10 paths.
 There are [8 total report categories](#reports) to explore.